DanielMFernandes/CCNA_Course_Notes/Course_Notes/DTP_VTP.md

 - DTP is ENABLED by default on all Cisco SWITCH interfaces

-We’ve been manually configuring SWITCHPORTS using :
+We’ve been manually configuring SWITCHPORTS using:

 - “switchport mode access”
 - “switchport mode trunk”